ChronoByte404/TheMechanic57/README.md

 Web browser using PyQt5 (discontinued)

 The Public Ultron Discord Mod Bot for Discord Servers - using my own home AI system combined with the Conversational Abilities of Carter. https://top.gg/bot/1087420744809582692 powered by https://www.carterlabs.ai/ (operational)
+Here is the open source version of it: https://github.com/TheMechanic57/Carter-Discord-Boilerplate